 The table above represents the location data for the distribution of funding plus the cost of administration and contracting of the CDBG, HOME and Emergency Solutions Programs.
-The funds were distributed to organizations serving areas throughout Charleston County, with 13% of the funds focused on well/septic upgrades and water/sewer connections.
-The National objective of assisting those low/mod individuals represented 95 percent of people served.
+The funds were distributed to organizations serving areas throughout Charleston County, with 23% of the funds focused on well/septic upgrades, water/sewer connections, and well/septic maintenance.
+The well/septic/connection/maintenance program is open to the entire County (outside the City of Charleston) but typically serves those living in rural areas.
+The National objective of assisting those low/mod individuals represented 85 percent of people served.